dkcampbell/vap/README.md

 }
 ```

-This is an example of a single project with two build targets.
-The source_dir
+The configuration above is an example of a single project with two build
-is the location of the project.
-If Vim is started in this directory VAP will
+targets.
+The source_dir is the location of the project.
+If Vim is started in
-configure the various project settings you have specified for the current
+this directory VAP will configure the various project settings you have
-build target.
-The particular target choosen by VAP is whichever has "default"
+specified for the current build target.
+The particular target chosen by VAP
-set to true.
+is whichever has "default" set to true.

 You can use the `:Edit` command to load `builds.json` file into a buffer for
 easy editing.
 Here is a modified example used for an actual project I'm
-working on.
+working on:

 ```json
 {